Individualized Dynamic Latent Factor Model for Multi-resolutional Data with Application to Mobile Health: The Proposed Method

 We assume that each dynamic latent factor element $\theta_{ir} (t)$ is a function in the Sobolev space $W_{q}^{\alpha}[0, T]$ equipped with a finite $L_{q}$ norm, where $\alpha$ is a smooth parameter such that $\theta_{ir}(t)$ and its weak derivatives up to order $\alpha$ have a finite $L_q$ norm.
 We approximate $\theta_{ir} (t)$ by a linear combination of B-spline basis functions of order $\alpha+1$, that is,

-where $B_m$ ($m=1,2,\cdots, M$) are basis functions of smoothing degree $\alpha$, and $\boldsymbol{W} = \{w_{irm} \} \in \mathbb{R}^{I \times R \times M}$ consists of weights for each basis function $B_m$.
+where $B_m$ ($m=1,2,\cdots, M$) are basis functions of smoothing degree $\alpha$, and ${W} = \{w_{irm} \} \in \mathbb{R}^{I \times R \times M}$ consists of weights for each basis function $B_m$.
 Specifically, on the time interval $[0, T]$, we use a sequence of $a$ interior knots $0 < \kappa_1 < \kappa_2 < \cdots < \kappa_a < T$, and therefore the number of basis functions $M = a+\alpha+1$.

-In the context of time series or longitudinal data, the splines method is effective in modeling non-linear trends over time \citep{welham2009smoothing} and is also flexible for modeling correlated longitudinal data \citep{de1978practical}.
-To model irregular multi-resolution time series data with correlations among time points and multiple time series within the same subject, we estimate the parameters $\boldsymbol{F}$ and $\boldsymbol{W}$ by minimizing the following square loss on $Y_{ij}(t)$ with a $L_2$ penalty \citep{bi2017group, agarwal2009regression, salakhutdinov2007restricted}:
+In the context of time series or longitudinal data, the splines method is effective in modelling non-linear trends over time \citep{welham2009smoothing} and is also flexible for modelling correlated longitudinal data \citep{de1978practical}.
+To model irregular multi-resolution time series data with correlations among time points and multiple time series within the same subject, we estimate the parameters ${F}$ and ${W}$ by minimizing the following square loss on $Y_{ij}(t)$ with a $L_2$ penalty \citep{bi2017group, agarwal2009regression, salakhutdinov2007restricted}:

-where $\boldsymbol{W}_i = \{w_{irm}\} \in \mathbb{R}^{R \times M}$ and $\boldsymbol{B}(t) = \{B_{m}(t)\} \in \mathbb{R}^M$, $\lambda$ is the tuning parameter, and $\| \cdot \|_F$ denotes the Frobenius norm.
-We estimate $\boldsymbol{F}$ and $\boldsymbol{W}$ through
+where ${W}_i = \{w_{irm}\} \in \mathbb{R}^{R \times M}$ and ${B}(t) = \{B_{m}(t)\} \in \mathbb{R}^M$, $\lambda$ is the tuning parameter, and $\| \cdot \|_F$ denotes the Frobenius norm.
+We estimate ${F}$ and ${W}$ through

-We use the Frobenius-norm penalty to control the non-smoothness of the fitted curve by filtering out spurious coefficients of the latent factor matrix $\boldsymbol{F}$ and spline tensor $\boldsymbol{W}$.
-The regularization of $\boldsymbol{W}$ enables us to use a relatively large number of interior knots without knowing the number of knots while shrinking some spline coefficients towards zero.
-Allowing more interior knots leads to more flexibility in modeling the non-linear trajectory \citep{claeskens2009asymptotic}.
+We use the Frobenius-norm penalty to control the non-smoothness of the fitted curve by filtering out spurious coefficients of the latent factor matrix ${F}$ and spline tensor ${W}$.
+The regularization of ${W}$ enables us to use a relatively large number of interior knots without knowing the number of knots while shrinking some spline coefficients towards zero.
+Allowing more interior knots leads to more flexibility in modelling the non-linear trajectory \citep{claeskens2009asymptotic}.

-We can also choose other approximation methods for dynamic latent factors $\boldsymbol{\theta}_i(t)$, such as the kernel approach \citep{wenzel2021novel} or deep learning methods \citep{goodfellow2016deep}.
+We can also choose other approximation methods for dynamic latent factors ${\theta}_i(t)$, such as the kernel approach \citep{wenzel2021novel} or deep learning methods \citep{goodfellow2016deep}.
 However, the interpolation accuracy is influenced by the approximation error of the dynamic latent factors, which is determined by the choice of approximation methods.

-Once the estimators $\widehat{\boldsymbol{F}}$ and $\widehat{\boldsymbol{W}}$ are obtained, the proposed interpolation at any time $t \in [0,T]$ is calculated by
+Once the estimators $\widehat{{F}}$ and $\widehat{{W}}$ are obtained, the proposed interpolation at any time $t \in [0,T]$ is calculated by

 Note that equation (\ref{eq:DLF1}) provides a general formula for all time series at any time point in the range $[0, T]$.
 However, in practice, we might only be interested in interpolating a single time series $\widehat{Y}_{iJ}(t)$ for $\{t \in \mathbb{T}_{ij}|j = 1, \cdots, J-1\}$.